 Rebecca Minkoff’s stores feature many customer experience innovations, including beacons, radio frequency identification technology, and interactive displays.
 Customers who share their phone number can order a drink and browse the store until they receive a text message notifying them when a fitting room has become vacant.
 By using sensors and cameras, the company tracks customers inside their stores and uses the data to improve their store layouts, inventory, pricing, and window displays.

 Econsultancy research shows that 74% of marketers know that personalization increases customer engagement.
 By creating customer experiences that are personal to each individual, consumers feel more valued and understood by the brand, and listen.

 On top of this, brands are building one-to-one relationships that drive loyalty and repeat purchases.
-Download our new consumer research to learn more about what consumers want from brands in 2019.
+Download our new modern consumer research to learn more about what consumers want from brands in 2020.